Encharted Cook

 How to Make Crumb and Streusel Toppings

 How to make crumb and streusel toppings from 4 basic ingredients.
-Plus a chart to help you design your own streusel and crumb toppings.
+Plus a chart to help you create your own streusel and crumb toppings.

 Streusel crumb topped muffins with a text overlay of "How to Make Streusel Toppings".